 \section{Abstract}

-We prove that if the Auslander-Reiten triangles generate the relations for the Grothendieck group of a Hom-finite Krull-Schmidt triangulated category with a cogenerator, then the category has only finitely many isomorphism classes of indecomposable objects up to translation.
-This gives a triangulated converse to a theorem of Butler and Auslander-Reiten on the relations for Grothendieck groups.
+We prove that if the Auslander--Reiten triangles generate the relations for the Grothendieck group of a Hom-finite Krull--Schmidt triangulated category with a (co)generator, then the category has only finitely many isomorphism classes of indecomposable objects up to translation.
+This gives a triangulated converse to a theorem of Butler and Auslander--Reiten on the relations for Grothendieck groups.
 Our approach has applications in the context of Frobenius categories.